Archetipo95/gratitude-jar/README.md

 # ✨ Gratitude Jar ✨

-Welcome to **Gratitude Jar**, a delightful web application built with Nuxt.js that allows you to capture and reflect on moments of gratitude throughout the year.
+Welcome to **Gratitude Jar**, a simple web application built with Nuxt.js that allows you to capture and reflect on moments of gratitude throughout the year.
 Whether you're looking to embrace mindfulness or simply want a space to record weekly reflections, this app is your perfect companion.

 ## 🌟 Features